 Many side effects have been reported by Prozac users.
 Headaches, nausea, diarrhea, sinus infections, indigestion, dry mouth, dizziness, drowsiness, excessive perspiration, rashes, and anxiety are some of the most common side effects.

 Sexual and sleep difficulties have been experienced by some patients.
-The following significant side effects are what prompted some persons to file a lawsuit.
+The following significant side effects are what prompted many persons to file Prozac lawsuits.

 Individuals using Prozac are at increased risk of serotonin syndrome.
 SSRI antidepressants work to improve a patient’s mood by preventing the brain’s serotonin from being absorbed.